 (Back to Top)

 So, how do we handle these guys to help them not be scared of us?
-Be slow, reach from behind, use a snake hook to lift the snake onto your hand if needed.
+Be slow and reach from behind the animal.
+Use a hook or other item to direct the snake’s head away from your reaching hand.
+With young babies, we use a snake hook to lift the snake and place it gently in our hands.
 The snake needs to be well supported, with little to no parts of its body dangling.
 Keep handling sessions short and positive.
 We handle our young snakes about 2-3 times a week to get them accustomed to it.
 Once your new snake is fine with being lifted and held, sit on the floor to allow the snake to crawl on your lap and explore the area around you.

 (Back to Top)